IMTAltiStudiLucca/Klava2/README.md

 * DataGenerator.
 An auxiliary project with classes for the creation of test data.
 * CaseStudies.
 The project includes a number of case studies that are used to compare several tuple space implementations (GigaSpaces, KLAIM, MozartSpace, Tupleware).
 Each case study is written as a skeleton: the code remains the same for all the tuple space implementations and testing tuple space implementation should be passed as a parameter of the case study.
 There are following case studies:
-  * Password search
+  * Password search;
-  * Sorting
+  * Sorting;
-  * Ocean mode simulation
+  * Ocean mode simulation;
-  * Matrix multiplication (row-wise and block-wise)
+  * Matrix multiplication (row-wise and block-wise).

+  Packages stated from **app.skeleton** contain the code of skeletons for each case study, whereas packages started from **app.launcher** contain the code certain tuple space implementations are used and have to be used to start tests.
 * KlavaReplication.
 The project contains classes for the introduction of replication in Klava.
 * LocalTupleSpaceTesting.
 The project includes a number test to evaluate performances of several implementations of local tuple space based on hash tables, trees, the indexing.
 * TSProxies.
 The project includes a number of proxies for different tuple space implementation.
 Each proxy implements interface ITupleSpace.
-* klaim_sourse.
+* klaim_source.
 The project contains a current version of Klava's source code.

+Also:
+* docker.
+The folder contains files to build a docker image (based on Ubuntu 14.04) to run experiments for case studies Matrix multiplication and Sorting.
+To use it is necessary to put a corresponding JAR file to a folder "jar".